China Development Bank says Moody's China ratings cut has "limited impact"

-BEIJING China Development Bank Corp (CDB), one of the country's largest bond issuers, said Moody's Investors Service's downgrade of China's credit ratings has had "limited impact" on fundraising by Chinese companies overseas.
+BEIJING (Reuters) - China Development Bank Corp (CDB), one of the country's largest bond issuers, said Moody's Investors Service's downgrade of China's credit ratings has had "limited impact" on fundraising by Chinese companies overseas.

 "Funds are relatively abundant in the international market and the supply of high-quality bonds falls short of demand," the state-owned bank said in a statement to Reuters.